Skip to main content

 • 5.1 Handle powder and make dilutions in a certified chemical fume hood.

-• 5.2 Conduct procedures in an approved chemical fume hood, ducted biosafety cabinet, or use a local exhaust ventilation system, or downdraft table whenever possible to maintain airborne concentrations of formaldehyde at their lowest levels.
+• 5.2 Conduct procedures in an approved chemical fume hood, ducted biosafety cabinet, or use local exhaust ventilation or downdraft table.

-• 5.3 Dilute solutions (e.g., 4% formaldehyde) may be handled on the bench top if there is sufficient room ventilation (i.e., air changes within room), but consult with EHS to determine if airborne concentrations will be below exposure limits (see section 3.1.3).
+• 5.3 Handle dilute solutions (e.g., 4% formaldehyde) on the bench top with sufficient room ventilation.
+Consult with EHS to ensure airborne concentrations are below exposure limits.

 6. Personal Protective Equipment (PPE)